-- Completion of coursework: Graduate students in Statistics must have taken appropriate courses in Mathematics to give them the proper background for graduate work in Statistics.
-Important areas include Calculus (at least MATH 009A, MATH 009B, MATH 009C, and MATH 010A) and Linear Algebra (at least MATH 131). - Course Requirements 41 units - > Completion of written comprehensive qualifying exams
+- Prerequisite coursework: students must have completed appropriate background courses in mathematics to prepare them for graduate-level work in statistics.
+Important areas include calculus (at least MATH 009A, MATH 009B, MATH 009C, and MATH 010A or equivalent) and linear algebra (at least MATH 131 or equivalent). - Course requirements 41 units - > Completion of written comprehensive qualifying exams